 Kitchens need prep space.
 In your house you have countertops, but in a commercial kitchen that’s just not the case!
-That’s when we turn to the staple of any commercial kitchen: the Stainless Steel Work Table.
-You can get them in a number of different sizes and configurations, so that with some careful planning, your kitchen prep area will run smooth and efficiently!
+That’s when we turn to the staple of any commercial kitchen: the stainless-steel work table.
+You can get them in a number of different sizes and configurations so that with some careful planning, your kitchen prep area will run more efficiently.

 Let's start with the obvious.
 The first thing you need to know is what size table you need.
-Standard widths of 24, 30 and 36 inches are pretty easy to come by.
+Standard widths of 24, 30, and 36 inches are pretty easy to come by.
 Same goes for the standard lengths, from 20 to 120 inches, in foot increments.
 If you need a special size, you'll have to go custom, which costs extra, but can be a worthy investment for certain locations.

 Gauge and Type